 Calgary has a great public transit system consisting of light rail and buses.
 Most people staying at a campground close to Calgary

-by Olympic Park or Mountain View Camping on the eastern edge of the city.
-Train stations all have free parking lots and we recommend you drive to one of these and then hop on the C-train to travel into the City.
+will choose Mountain View Camping on the eastern edge of the city, Callaway Park Campground to the west or the Balzac Campground close to CanaDream.
+There is no direct public transport from any of these campgrounds but C-Train stations all have free parking lots and we recommend you drive to one of these and then hop on the C-train to travel into the City.
 If you plan to visit some of the attractions outside of the downtown core, such as the Calgary Zoo

 or Heritage Park

-, you should be able to find paid parking for your RV.
+, you should be able to find paid parking at those locations for your RV.